How to Save Money and Cut Cost from Your First Year in College

 But the big question remains: How does a college student deal with things like overspending on clothes, food, irrelevant things and apply each learning experience after graduation.
 Continue reading to find out how.

 Budget Your Way Through School

 We all know college is supposed to be about experiencing new knowledge and there are billions of new things you can learn about money through budgeting.
 You should start small and take bigger steps as you master the efficient management of funds.

-You can give yourself a challenge; like weekly money saving challenge and see how close you get to accurately estimating expenses.
+You can give yourself a challenge; like weekly money saving challenges and see how close you get to accurately estimating expenses.
 If you mismanage funds on Monday and are forced to live off a box of cereal the rest of the week, you’ll get a taste of what happens to an adult who carelessly spends cash.

-One area you might need to check in is FOOD.
+One area you might need to check-in is FOOD.
 Every college student needs to eat and whether you choose to cook your own food or dine in a fancy restaurant, find new ways to get the best bang for your buck.

 Most times the college you choose will determine the amount of money you spend on rent and whether you really need things like a $5 cup of coffee, a car, a $555 drone, and a cable TV every year.
 Ask yourself, is it really worth it to indulge myself in student loans to amass the so-called “higher standard” of college life?